-A value validation project is some sort of deliverable that benefits an influential contact at the company you want to work for.
+A Value Validation Project (VVP) is a deliverable that benefits an influential contact at the company you want to work for.
 There are dozens of different ways you can do this, we’ll talk more about those in a bit.

 There are two reasons this technique is so effective.

 First, as I mentioned above, 75%+ of candidates rely on traditional methods to illustrate their worth during the job search process.
 By stepping outside of the box and creating something unique and valuable, you automatically separate yourself from the pack in the eyes of your potential employer.